Launch your business in 10 days!

 Annual Market Growth Rate: 1%

 Event planners organize large and important events.
-These could be celebrations like weddings and other personal milestones or professional events like conferences.
+These could be celebrations, like weddings, or professional events, like conferences.
 If you’re an excellent networker, love problem solving, and are highly organized and detail-oriented, an event planning business can be both lucrative and rewarding.

 Event Planner Pros: